-New Vic Borderlines and Minnie Pit Centenary Group have been successful in achieving funding from the WW1 Heritage Lottery Fund.
-The project will include research into the public inquiry and the links between Wilfred Owen and Staffordshire, community workshops to share knowledge, developing skills with local people to record oral history of miners descendants, writing and performing a community play.
+New Vic Borderlines and Minnie Pit Centenary Group were successful in achieving funding from the WW1 Heritage Lottery Fund.
+The project included research into the public inquiry and the links between Wilfred Owen and Staffordshire, community workshops to share knowledge, developing skills with local people to record oral history of miners descendants, and writing and performing a community play.

 A Sigh of the Coal

-The play is part of Miners, a Heritage Lottery project exploring the Minnie Pit Disaster and WW1 poet Wilfred Owen.
-The performance is approximately 30 minute’s long and will be followed by an interactive poetry writing workshop where young people chose a favourite line from the poem Miners and write a new piece in response to the Minnie Pit Disaster, WW1 and the play they have just seen.
+The play was part of Miners, a Heritage Lottery project exploring the Minnie Pit Disaster and WW1 poet Wilfred Owen.
+The performance was approximately 30 minutes long and followed by an interactive poetry writing workshop where young people chose a favourite line from the poem Miners and wrote a new piece in response to the Minnie Pit Disaster, WW1 and the play they have just seen.

-It’s part of a series of events that have been taking place marking 100 years since the disaster.
+Part of a series of events that took place marking 100 years since the disaster.